aronmolnar/aronmolnar.github.io/_posts/2021-07-06-six-reasons-why-you-should-not-use-a-password-manager.markdown

 So you guys access your password-protected stuff (like your emails) on insecure devices and think that the password manager is the issue?
 Seriously?

 ###### 3. "*They Don't Work on all Browsers and Devices*"
 Netflix is so unpopular because it does not work on Internet Explorer.
-This is really an issue (and Crtl+C/Ctrl+V is really so to memorize).
+This is really an issue (and Crtl+C/Ctrl+V is really so hard to memorize).

 ###### 4. "*The Service Itself Could be Bad*"
 This is true for all types of services, by the way.
 If we stop using them because they might be bad, we will not need any passwords either.